Qazeer/InfoSec-Notes/WebApps/3.X-SQL_Injections/SQLMAP.md

 Switch and options: `--search <[ -D <DB_NAME> | -T <TABLE_NAME> | -C <COLUMN_NAME> ]>`.

-This functionaly can be used to identify tables or columns containing sensible information such as application level usernames or passwords.
+This functionally can be used to identify tables or columns containing sensible information such as application level usernames or passwords.

 The `--search` switch option needs to be used in conjunction with one of the